-As part of our series of High-Impact science stories, we’ll look at how p53 was discovered, and the impact this has had on cancer research.
+As part of Our Milestones series , we’ll look at how p53 was discovered, and the impact this has had on cancer research.

 To start off, here’s a short video of Professor Lane talking about his research and its importance.